Project Description

-2. Find volatility for each stock in each year from the daily stock returns and convert it to yearly volatility
+2. Calculate the volatility for each stock in each year using daily stock returns, subsequently converting it into yearly volatility.

-3. Use the above stock volatility as a proxy for asset volatility in the first iteration and use the following equation to infer the firm value.
+3. Utilize the stock volatility as a proxy for asset volatility in the initial iteration, employing a specific equation to infer the firm value.

-where E is the market value of the firm’s equity, F is the face value of the firm’s debt, r is the risk-free rate, N(.) is the cumulative standard normal distribution function and d1 and d2 are equal to
+Here, E represents the market value of the firm’s equity, F denotes the face value of the firm’s debt, r is the risk-free rate, and \mathcal{N}(.) represents the cumulative standard normal distribution function.
+Additionally, d_1 and d_2 are defined as follows:

-4. Step 3 is repeated for each observation while using the volatility values of a given firm in a given year.
-This way the firm values are generated daily.
-Also note, that we have to find the root for the firm value in Equation 1.
-For finding the root, we set the iteration limit at 1000.
+4. Repeat step 3 for each observation while employing the volatility values of a particular firm in a given year.
+This iterative process generates daily firm values.
+It’s important to note that the root for the firm value in Equation 1 needs to be found, and we have set the iteration limit at 1000.

-5. Once the implied firm values are generated, log returns are re-calculated from these values.
+5. Once the implied firm values are generated, recalculate log returns based on these values.

-6. Daily volatility from the log returns is re-calculated for each firm-year combinations and converted into yearly volatility.
+6. Re-evaluate daily volatility from the log returns for each firm-year combination, and convert it back into yearly volatility.

-7. The new volatility values are plugged again in Equation 1 to infer firm values.
+7. Plug the new volatility values into Equation 1 to infer firm values.

-8. The process is iterated (up to 500 times) until the new volatility value is converged to the previous volatility.
+8. Iterate this process (up to 500 times) until the new volatility value converges to the previous volatility.

-9. After convergence, the firm and volatility values from the last successful iteration are then used to derive the probability of default using the following equation
+9. After achieving convergence, employ the firm and volatility values from the last successful iteration to derive the probability of default using the following equation:

 Accuracy of the Code